PaddlePaddle/docs/doc/fluid/api_guides/low_level/program_en.rst

 Block
 =========

 :code:`Block` is the concept of variable scope in advanced languages.
 In programming languages, Block is a pair of braces, which contains local variable definitions and a series of instructions or operators.
-Control flow structures :code:`if-else` and :code:`for` in programming languages can be equivalent to in deep learning:
+Control flow structures :code:`if-else` and :code:`for` in programming languages can be equivalent to the following counterparts in deep learning:

 +----------------------+-------------------------+
 | programming languages| Fluid                   |